mathematica-pub/frontend-shared-packages/docs/documentation-generation.md

 `documentation-structure.yml` will need to be updated in the following cases:

-1. You want to add a new documentaton file to the Demo App.
-Add a new key and value.
+1. You want to add a new documentaton file to the Demo App. **Action:** Add a new key and value.
-2. You deleted a symbol that had documentation in the library.
-Delete the key and value.
+2. You deleted a symbol that had documentation in the library. **Action:** Delete the key and value.
 3. The name of the type/interface/class/etc that is in the current documentation structure changed in the library.
-For example, if documentation for `class MyVizConfig` was already in the documentation, and you modify the name of the class in the library to `class MyAwesomeVizConfig`, you will need to manually update the name of the .html file in the appropriate documentation structure value.
+For example, if documentation for `class MyVizConfig` was already in the documentation, and you modify the name of the class in the library to `class MyAwesomeVizConfig`, you will need to manually update the name of the .html file in the appropriate documentation structure value. **Action:** Edit value to reflect new name.
 4. You changed the type of the symbol that we already have documentation for in the documentation structure.
 For example, if `class MyVizConfig` became `interface MyVizConfig`, or if it became an Angular directive through the application of `@Directive()`.
-When Compodoc generates documentation, it places files into the following directories:
+When Compodoc generates documentation, it places files into the directories listed below.

    - additional-documentation
    - classes
    - components